openshift/ansible-service-broker/docs/proposals/helm-charts.md

 ## Introduction

-Add a new registry adapter type, `helm`, that supports Helm chart repositories.
-With this change, an admin could configure the broker by adding a `helm` registry type and have the Helm charts hosted in that Helm chart repository converted into objects the broker knows how to manage for use via the Service Catalog.
+Add a new registry adapter type, `helm`, that supports Helm Chart Repositories.
+With this change, an admin could configure the broker by adding a `helm` registry type and have the Helm charts hosted in that Helm Chart Repository converted into objects the broker knows how to manage for use via the Service Catalog.

 ## Problem Description